Embed Code

 Social Share

 Onboarding, also called implementation, is the process of integrating a new employee into a cannabis work environment.
 It is designed to give the new hire all of the tools necessary to be successful in the business.
-This may be an informal or formal plan, but will include job expectations, company policies, training on #0excludeGlossary roles or technology, and other information as necessary.
+This may be an informal or formal plan, but will include job expectations, company policies, training on job-specific roles or technology, and other information as necessary.

 Edit Wiki Term